 A note about choosing the East Face:

 It used to be that the East Buttress was rated 5.7 and the East Face 5.6 in the guidebooks.
 Now it is generally accepted that both standard variations have very small sections of 5.7.
 On the East Face the 5.7 crux comes at the top of the Grand Staircase pitch, and the East Buttress has some 5.7 around pitch 3 where some guidebooks say there is “poor pro.”
 It is pretty easy to get 2 good small pieces, (a small nut and a ball nut or tiny TCU recommended) near some smashed pins in a scar right before the East Buttress crux.
 Some careful climbing will lead you through a 20 foot runout section to a ledge and another good piece of pro.
-If your leading is not quite up for that, there is some less fun but easier and more protectable 5.6 climbing to the right where you can avoid that pitch.
+If your leading is not quite up for that, there is some less fun but easier and more protectable (for the leader) 5.6 climbing to the right where you can avoid that pitch.
 In any case, the lower rating for the East Face and the “poor pro” on the crux of the East Buttress have caused more novice alpinists to gravitate toward the East Face over the East Buttress.
 We consider the East Face a more advanced guiding route and we carefully screen our climbers for it.
 As guides our job is to maximize safety, efficiency, and enjoyment for our guests.
-It actually takes more technical skill and savvy to guide the terrain of the East Face effectively.
+It actually takes more rope handling skill and situational savvy to guide the terrain of the East Face effectively.
 Because retreat is difficult on the Face, it is important that we are confident about both the ability of the people we climb with and the weather forecast.
 We have seen climbers with a fair amount of experience have various technical issues on this route.
 Here is an example of a video originally posted to You Tube of a guide from another (unknown) guide service taking his guests off route below the Fresh Air Traverse, nearly resulting in serious injuries in two separate falls.
 Yikes!